• Skip to primary navigation

 • Don't skip chill time - it's so important!
 These cookies will still spread a bit, but the chill time helps us avoid over-spreading.

-• The centers of the apple pie cookies may seem soft and under-baked when you first pull them out of the oven, but trust me.
+• The centers of the apple cinnamon cookies may seem soft and under-baked when you first pull them out of the oven, but trust me.
 You don't want to over-bake these.
 Let the cookies cool on the baking sheets for at least 30 minutes.
 They will continue cooking and this rest time will help them set up.
 If you grab them too soon, they will fall apart.

 Frequently Asked Questions